hameedullah/Smart-Theme-Template/readme.txt

 Smart Theme Template
 A theme template that is smart enough to let the developer to his work without getting into his way.
 This is just the template, but a smart one at least for me ;).

+The version of the html5boilerplate being used for this template is included as gitmodule.

 USAGE:
 Using it as simple as copying the project directory to your WordPress theme directory and start editing.